 Consult a healthcare provider if you experience any of the following:

-• Headaches occur 15+ days per month
+• Headaches occur 15 or more days per month

-• You need pain medication frequently
+• You need pain relievers more than twice a week

 Talk to a Healthcare Provider